-This lovely 1910 Stevens-Duryea Model X tourer was restored in 2003 and has since proven itself as both a worthy show car and an outstanding tour car.
+This lovely 1910 Stevens-Duryea Model X tourer was restored beginning in 2003 and completed in 2010 and has since proven itself as both a worthy show car and an outstanding tour car.
 The Stevens-Duryea Model X was a prestigious automobile in its day; the 124” wheelbase machine costing $2850 in basic specification for 1910.
 First purchased in 1910 by the Frank Cavin Family of California, #16330 remained in the family’s care until the 1950s.
 It was then passed to Warwick Eastwood, who was known by his peers in the Horseless Carriage Club as “Mr. Stevens-Duryea”.
 He began to track all Stevens-Duryeas and form a registry, and he maintained several examples, counting the Model X as his favorite of the marque.
 The car then passed through a few more hands before ending up with Mr. Bennett of Arizona who completed restoration of 16330 as it is appears today.

 The presentation on this fine Model X is very handsome, with a maroon body with black accents and red coach lines, the theme continuing on the wood-spoke artillery wheels.
 The quality of the restoration is excellent, with fine detailing and excellent quality finishing.
 Brass fittings have been beautifully polished to a high gloss.
 From the front, Stevens headlights flank a brass radiator shell which is topped with a Junior Arrow-Meter Motometer temp gauge.
 A pair of Solar coach lamps are affixed to the cowl, with a single stop light in the rear, and the lamps are powered by a Solar Acetylene tank on the running board.
 A big brass horn, brass windscreen frame and other hardware add plenty of visual appeal to this handsome touring car.